Master of Professional Studies (M.P.S.) in Environmental Science

 |Electives (including seminars taken for credit, core courses, AOS courses)||0 - 3|

-The Steering Committee, which is comprised of the major professor and at least two faculty members or other qualified persons as detailed in the Graduate School policies, should be appointed (using Form 2A) in the first or second semester of graduate study.
+The Steering Committee, which is comprised of the major professor and at least one faculty member or other qualified persons as detailed in the Graduate School policies, should be appointed (using Form 2A) in the first or second semester of graduate study.

 The Steering Committee approves the Course Requirements (Form 3B) before the end of the second semester of graduate study.